rhaker/react-native-create-new-file-ios/readme.md

 In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name]

-Go to node_modules ➜ react-native-motion-manager and add RNCreateNewFileUtil.xcodeproj
+Go to node_modules ➜ react-native-create-new-file-ios and add RNCreateNewFileUtil.xcodeproj

 In XCode, in the project navigator, select your project.
 Add libRNCreateNewFileUtil.a to your project's Build Phases ➜ Link Binary With Libraries